prominence-eosc/docs/factories.md

 The name of the parameter is given by `name`.
 In this example the parameter `frame` is varied between the value `start` and `end` in increments of `step`.

 Jobs can obtain the value of the parameter through the use of substitutions or environment variables.
 If job's command was to include `$frame`, this would be substituted by the appropriate value.
-An environment variable `PROMINENCE_PARAMETER_frame" would also be available to the job containing this value.
+An environment variable `PROMINENCE_PARAMETER_frame` would also be available to the job containing this value.

 Here is simple example of a parametric sweep.